Susan Rodriguez

 304-333-3670

-The University anticipates returning to regular operations on Wednesday, December 17.
-Any additional weather updates will be communicated through our emergency alert system, social media, and the University website.
+The Weather Committee is closely monitoring the impact of Winter Storm Fern.
+If additional updates are necessary, they will be communicated in a timely manner through our emergency alert system, email, social media, and the University website.

 Participating in Fairmont State University’s United Way campaign is a powerful way for the Fairmont State community to come together and show that we are committed to improving the quality of life and economic opportunities for all the people who live and work in our community.